Užutrakis Manor: 20th century

 In 1901, the construction of a new Classical Revival manor house with Louis XVI style interiors was finished.
 The famous French landscape architect Édouard André designed a park that covered the entire peninsula.
 By 1901, Užutrakis was declared a fee tail (a system of inheritance which protected the family's assets from being divided up, as specific estates could only be inherited as a whole).
 From 1902 to 1921, the estate became the residence of the Tyszkiewicz family.

 The Užutrakis Manor Estate was supported by a substantial farm, a large portion of which was located on the estate itself.
 Some distance from the mansion stood about 20 stone and wooden buildings: houses for the gardener, farm labourers, a ferryman (the family crossed the Galvė and Skaistis isthmus by raft), a distillery, a forge, a stable, etc. Half of the buildings have survived.

 During the course of World War I, in the face of the advancing German army, Józef Tyszkiewicz Jr. and his family evacuated the manor.
 During the war, the manor house was damaged, and valuable interior elements were looted.
 The family settled in Helsinki, Grand Duchy of Finland, where Józef died in 1917.
-His wife, Duchess Jadwiga and son Andrzej Tyszkiewicz (Andrius Tiškevičius) returned to Užutrakis after the war.
+His wife, Duchess Jadwiga and son Andrzej Tyszkiewicz returned to Užutrakis after the war.
 Andrzej Tyszkiewicz revived the manor and owned it until the beginning of World War II.

 Throughout World War II, after the Soviets occupied the Vilnius region and eventually the whole of Lithuania, Duchess Jadwiga fled to Kretinga Manor, the home of her brother-in-law, Alexander.
 She died there in 1940 and was buried in Family's chapel in the Kretinga cemetery.
-In 1939, Andrzej fled to London where he married Kamila Ibrahim-Achmetovič (1916-1973).
+In 1939, Andrzej fled to London where he married Kamila Ibrahim-Achmetovič (1916–1973).
 Andrzej Tyszkiewicz died in 1973, leaving no children.

 During the Nazi German occupation of Lithuania, a labour camp operated on the Užutrakis estate.
 This camp has been referenced in the testimonies of Holocaust survivors, and it is evident from the available sources that the camp commenced its operations at the onset of the Nazi occupation in August 1941, prior to the establishment of the Vilnius Ghetto.

 Following Soviet re-occupation of Lithuania in 1944, Užutrakis manor was nationalized.
 After the war, it served as a sanatorium for high-ranking KGB officials, then as a Young Pioneers camp and recreation center, and later as a state tourist base.
 During this period, the manor estate suffered greatly: the original layout of the palace was destroyed, all valuables looted, and the park became abandoned.
 Buildings that clashed with the landscape and did not blend in with the manor's architecture were erected, and marble sculptures representing Roman gods made by the French artist Charles-Antoine Coysevox, as well as antique-style busts and vases, were broken or stolen.